CountofMonteCorso/intro-to-typescript/README.md

 - Next, let's have TypeScript compile our .ts file into a .js file by running the command `tsc sos.ts`.
 - Check to make sure a .js file was added to the folder.

 Pretty cool, right?
-But manually recompiling our code would take too long, let's teach the computer to do it for us.
+But manually recompiling our code every time it changes would take too long, let's teach the computer to do it for us.

 - In the command line, run the command `tsc sos --watch`.
   - This should show a message in the terminal notifying you that the TypeScript compiler is watching the sos.ts file for errors.